DamienIrving/ocean-analysis/README.md

 This repository contains the code I use on a daily basis for the analysis and visualisation of climate data.
-Every time I publish a paper,
+Every time I publish a journal paper,
 I share corresponding log files on Figshare (see my profile page [here](http://figshare.com/authors/Damien_Irving/726490)) that show how the code in this repository was used to generate the key results.